dlang/DIPs/DIPs/DIP1NNN-DK.md

 It is proposed that certain holes and limitations in D's type system be addressed by introducing [a bottom type](https://en.wikipedia.org/wiki/Bottom_type).
 A bottom type has 0 values and is useful for representing run-time errors and non-terminating functions.
 [A previous proposal, DIP1017](https://github.com/dlang/DIPs/blob/master/DIPs/rejected/DIP1017.md), was rejected.
-It is believed that the DIP focused too much on one specific use case (specifying a function will not return) and did not consider interactions with the rest of the language.
+That DIP did not explore use cases of the bottom type beyond specifying that a function will not return, so this DIP tries to improve that.

 ## Contents
 * [Background theory](#background-theory)